philiWeitz/SteamDataHarvesting/README.md

 - files can be found under: "\webapps\SteamDataHarvestingWebServices\WEB-INF\classes\"
 - config.properties - contains general properties such as the cron expression, timeouts, number of reviews collected, urls, ...
 - log4j2.xml - contains the configuration for the logger (it is possible to change the log level and logging style)
+- after changing the configuration the server needs to be restarted!

 ## Configure database after deployment
 - open file "\webapps\SteamDataHarvestingWebServices\WEB-INF\spring-context.xml"
 - change properties of the "dataSource" bean (e.g. user name + password + url)
 - change the "hibernate.dialect" to switch between database types
+- after changing the configuration the server needs to be restarted!